-1 The age-sex-adjusted death rate is the crude rate that would occur in the enumerated total population as of April 1, 2010, if that population were to experience the death rates by age and sex observed in, or assumed for, the selected year.
+&lt;sup>1 The age-sex-adjusted death rate is the crude rate that would occur in the enumerated total population as of April 1, 2010, if that population were to experience the death rates by age and sex observed in, or projected for, the selected year.

-2 Average annual reductions were calculated as the complement of the exponential of the slope of the least-square line through the logarithms of the central death rates.
-The rates for the period 1900-2011 are a weighted average of the rates shown for the five separate distinct periods of change.
+$^{2}$ Average annual reductions were calculated as the complement of the exponential of the slope of the least-square line through the logarithms of the central death rates.
+The rates for the period 1900-2013 are a weighted average of the rates shown for the seven distinct periods of change.